 “I put a flashcard application on my phone that lets you create flashcards using the desktop and export them to the Android version of the application,” says Linda De Boer.
 “I created cards for anything I wanted to review and then was able to study while waiting for an appointment, or any other “spare time” that came up.”

 Brittany Stueber did the same, except she went for physical cards.
 “I actually made little flashcards,” she says.
 “I drilled on [them] several times a day till I could get through the whole deck without a mistake.”

-Make your own CAPM flashcards or use a digital app to get them online.
+Make your own CAPM Study Materials or use a digital app to get them online.